tomoima525/cameraLayout/README.md

 <img src="./art/full-screen.png" width=300px />

 To create the app that has the full screen, you need to pick the Capture Size that fits the screen ratio.
 We fetch the supported Capture size as explained in Step 1.
-Then in Step 2, we sort the `supportedSizes` by aspect ratio by the calculation below.
+Then in Step 2, we sort the `supportedSizes` by the order of aspect ratio.

-(figure)

-Here's the code that represents the formula above.

 ```kotlin
 private class ComparableByRatio(private val ratio: Double) : Comparator<Size> {